Internship Information for Employers

 USM students are eager to put their knowledge and skills to good use with your organization.
 Internships offer experiential learning opportunities that offers meaningful project-based work related to a student’s field of study or career interest.
 Our team has created resources to help you jumpstart the development of your company’s or organization’s creation of an internship program.

-Additionally, the National Association of Colleges and Employers (NACE) website provides helpful articles and resources.
+The National Association of Colleges and Employers (NACE) website provides helpful articles and resources.

 Remote internships can be a valuable tool with reciprocal benefits, both for your organization and your interns’ career development.
 Unsure of where to start?
 Here are a few suggestions: